When you take out Private Health Insurance, you cannot make a claim immediately.

-Private health insurers impose waiting periods before you can make a claim under your new Hospital Cover or Extras Cover policy.
+Private health insurers impose waiting periods before you can make a claim under your new Hospital Cover or Extras Cover policy or when upgrading your policy.

 Treatment | Waiting period |